PombertLab/SYNY/README.md

 To faciliate comparisons when working with large datasets, heatmaps displaying the percentages of colinear bases in pairwise genome alignments (`.mmap.`) and the percentages of protein coding-genes found in colinear clusters between each pair of genomes (e.g. `.gap_0.`) are generated with matplotlib.

-In the current example, small heatmaps with 4 datapoints (2 * 2 genomes) will be generated for the minimap2 pairwise alignments and for the protein clusters found for each gap value investigated (0, 1 and 5).
+In the above example, small heatmaps with 25 datapoints (5 * 5 genomes) will be generated for the minimap2 pairwise alignments and for the protein clusters found for each gap value investigated.
 In these heatmaps, percentages between pairs of genomes will vary based on the total number of bases and proteins found in the query used: <i>i.e.</i> `(colinear bases / total bases) * 100` and `(proteins in clusters / total proteins) * 100`.

 ##### Example of a heatmap showing percentages of colinear protein-coding genes between investigated genomes:
 <p align="left">